Sednaya Prison: Before the Syrian civil war (1987–2011)

+The benefits won through "the first rebellion" lasted only a few months until 5 July 2008 when the director launched an offensive to discipline the prisoners.
+Many fights broke out between the prisoners and the military police until prisoners overpowered them, in addition to exerting control over the whole prison, and retaining more than 1,245 out of 1,500 members of the military police.
+From the outer fence of the prison, security forces opened fire and killed the first group, which attempted to flee the prison.
+Fearing suffocation from the tear gas and the bloody scenes inside the building, the prisoners dragged some of the hostages to the roof so they could communicate with the military forces outside and find a way out of the dilemma.
+However, the government forces opened fire and killed almost 30 military police hostages and some prisoners who were with them.
+In addition, 10 hostages were killed by the prisoners, and 6 committed suicide out of fear of being killed by the prisoners.

+After a long battle, military reinforcements from the capital arrived at Sednaya and laid siege to the prison.
+After 10 days of negotiation, the government agreed to evacuate the injured who faced torture in Tishreen hospital, and six of them died under torture there.

 Human Rights Watch, through its regional Director Sarah Leah Whitson, called on President Bashar al-Assad to immediately order an independent investigation into the police's use of lethal force at Sednaya Prison.
-SANA, Syria's state-owned news agency, issued a short press release on July 6, stating that "a number of prisoners…incited chaos and breached public order in the prison and attacked other fellow prisoners…during an inspection by the prison administration."
-The agency reported that the situation required "the intervention of the unit of guards to bring order to the prison."
+SANA, Syria's state-owned news agency, issued a short press release on July 6, stating that "a number of prisoners... incited chaos and breached public order in the prison and attacked other fellow prisoners... during an inspection by the prison administration."
 Ammar al-Qurabi, the director of the National Organization for Human Rights, commented on SANA's release by asking to form a committee of activists that could visit the detainees and ascertain their conditions.
 He confirmed that the number of prisoners in Sednaya was between 1500 and 2000.
-Of these, 200 had Islamist backgrounds, and most of them participated in the Iraq War.
-Al-Qurabi called for an investigation into the perpetrators of the massacre and for the findings of such an investigation to be made public.
-He also called for improved living conditions and medical care for the detainees.